Tag: resurrection

 We have a lot in front of us.
 The end of the COVID-era seems to be approaching.
 Although there seems to be a step back for every step forward, at least we are moving forward.
 This doesn’t mean we’ll be going back to normal.
 In fact, the normal we knew before is dead.

 Many of will grasp for the past looking for the comfortable.
 This isn’t necessarily a bad thing.
 However, if the past we hold onto results in two steps back for every step forward, then that is not effective, nor does it fulfill our to Go and (p)Reach.
-The of restoration that we find in Jeremiah is indeed a message of hope.
+The promise of that we find in Jeremiah is indeed a message of hope.
 In it, though, is an underlying truth.
 The restoration is to the place of home/old with a new model.

 The exiles would certainly enter the Promised Land again.
 However, they wouldn’t return to either the ways that led them to exile, nor would they return to the glory years of David and Solomon.
 It would be something new.

 For those who remembered the old Temple, the new (to be built) temple would be a shadow of the old, and they would (understandably) mourn its loss while rejoicing with the new.
-Others would have only legends, dreams, and “when I was your ” stories.
+Others would have only legends, dreams, and “when I was your age” stories.
 They would not be able to rely on the old ways.
 They would have to forge a new way of being in the midst of their ongoing identity.

-Part of our new way of being is the reality that Christians are a minority, and even the treasured Evangelical is almost a curse at this point.
+Part of our new way of being is the reality that Christians are a minority, and even the treasured word Evangelical is almost a at this point.
 It right and understandable to mourn and grieve.
-It is also expected that we will be in a mode of reflection and repentance for a while, as we try to heal the rifts of our own brokenness, and the solidified because of it and the brokenness of others.
+It is also expected that we will be in a mode of and repentance for a while, as we try to heal the rifts of our own brokenness, and the solidified because of it and the brokenness of others.

 How we do it is in a state of flux.
 Relations are definitely a way to allow communicating the message.
 There will always be a place of action of the heart (i.e., compassionate ministries).
 There will also always be a place for preaching.
 There is no one way, anymore.
 In fact, there never was.

-We are in an awkward place where we need to be functioning in a reconciling, repenting, and heart-changing with our fellow Christians.
+We are in an awkward place where we need to be functioning in a reconciling, repenting, and heart-changing relationship with our fellow Christians.
 That may indeed need to come first, and only a united church will reach the world (and denominations have their place, too).
-Only when Christians aren’t ripping into each other and living the moral life that they are called will the world bother to listen to us.
+Only when Christians aren’t ripping into each other and living the moral that they are called will the world bother to listen to us.
 Maybe, just maybe, then they will be open to hearing about Jesus.

 The future is never fully in focus.
 The church may be a shell.
 It may be completely reinvented.
 It may return to the First Century.
 The church may change, but the message never will.